It's the hugely controversial and long-running dispute that has inflamed tensions between Greece and FYR Macedonia.

 A referendum was held last September — and while 94% backed the deal with Greece — it was ruled invalid because not enough of the electorate turned out.

 The deal was then ratified by the Macedonian parliament on January 11, 2019.
-Greek MPs will now be asked to do the same.
+Greek MPs are expected to vote on agreement on January 25 in the afternoon.

 Will the Greek MPs approve the name change?

-Prime Minister Alexis Tsipras is facing difficulties over getting the name change approved by the Greek parliament.
+Prime Minister Alexis Tsipras has had a rocky time trying to get the name change approved by the Greek parliament.